WMI data source

 - Under Launch and Activation Permissions, select Edit Limits.

 - Select the ANONYMOUS LOGON name in the Group or user names box.
-Under Permissions for ANONYMOUS LOGON, select Remote Access in the Allow column.
+Under Permissions for ANONYMOUS LOGON, select Remote Launch and Remote Activation in the Allow column.

 - Select OK to save.